Climate change in Ghana: Fossil fuel production

-The Jubilee offshore oil field came into production in 2010, raising expectations for wealth creation in Ghana.
+The Jubilee offshore oil field in the Western Region of Ghana began production in 2010, raising expectations for wealth creation in Ghana.
 However, the infrastructure needed to support Ghana's oil industry (storage, shipping, processing) has necessitated the practice of flaring.
 "Long-term gas flaring at the Jubilee Field may be inevitable" without accelerated development of infrastructure and would produce about 1.5 million tons of CO_{2} annually (7 percent of Ghana's total national emissions).